 - Teacher: HERMES GIBERTI

 The course is meant to provide an overview on electronics for application to industrial measurements.
-The main topics are signal amplification, filtering, and generation, digital circuits and A-to-D and D-to-A conversion.
-Operation of the most important instruments for circuit characterization is also discussed.
-The course includes practical activities to be carried out in the electronic laboratory.
+The main topics are signal amplification, filtering, and generation, digital circuits and Analog to Digital and Digital to Analog conversion.
+The course includes practical activities to be carried out in the electronic teaching laboratory.
+The course also aims at providing students with the needed tools to expand their knowledge of electronics beyond the course program.

 - Teacher: LODOVICO RATTI